 Seti I temple

-The temple of Seti I, is extremely well preserved and is famous for the splendid paintings it contains.
+The Temple of Seti I, is extremely well preserved and is famous for the splendid paintings it contains.
 Excavated by Auguste Mariette, the temple was erected in memory of the pilgrimage Seti I made to Abydos: continued by his son Ramses II, it was however never finished.

 The holiest place and goal of pilgrimages for untold centuries, was Abydos.
 It had the same significance for the ancient world like contemporary Mecca.
 According to the legend the god Seth killed his brother Osiris, cut his body into pieces (some say thirteen, others as many as forty-two) and scattered them throughout the various Egyptian provinces.